Alfresco/docs-alfresco/content-services/latest/develop/extension-packaging.md

 Simple JAR modules are generally the preferred type of packaging for extensions where dependencies on third-party libraries do not exist.

-AMPs can be used to package custom templates, custom models, web scripts, UI customizations, and can be used to implement extensive additions to the Alfresco Content Services functionality.
-Records Management is an an example of an application that provides a significant enhancement to the capabilities ot Alfresco Content Services and is distributed via AMP files.
+AMPs can be used to package custom templates, custom models, web scripts, UI customizations, and can be used to implement extensive additions to the Content Services functionality.
+Records Management is an an example of an application that provides a significant enhancement to the capabilities ot Content Services and is distributed via AMP files.

 AMPs are Zip files that follow a specific layout and can be merged with the other WAR files such as `alfresco.war` or `share.war` using the Alfresco Module Management Tool (MMT), which is available as `alfresco-mmt.jar` in the `bin` directory of your installation.

-AMPs can be thought of as installable extensions to Alfresco Content Services.
-Once packaged into an AMP file format, an extension can be applied to Alfresco Content Services using the Module Management Tool (MMT).
+AMPs can be thought of as installable extensions to Content Services.
+Once packaged into an AMP file format, an extension can be applied to Content Services using the Module Management Tool (MMT).
 There are two directories that contain AMP files, the `amps` directory and the `amps_share` directory.
 Modules that extend the platform (repository) tier are located in the `amps` directory.
 Modules that extend the Share tier are located in the `amps_share` directory.

 When a module is installed using the MMT it is applied to the relevant WAR file.
-Alfresco Content Services typically consists of at least two WAR files: `alfresco.war` for the content server and `share.war` for the Share web client.
+Content Services typically consists of at least two WAR files: `alfresco.war` for the content server and `share.war` for the Share web client.
 The module AMP file is applied to the appropriate WAR using the MMT.